|Nutrition Facts (per serving)|

 Make the Marinade

-Pour marinade over top, seal bag and turn to coat.
-Refrigerate for 2 to 6 hours.
+Pour marinade over top, seal bag, and turn to coat.
+Refrigerate for four to six hours, or up to overnight.

 Make the Barbecue Sauce